MadhumithaSridhara/QuickMatch/FinalReport.md

 <<Insert Graph 5>>

 In this testcase, QuickMatch performs better than everything part from egrep.
 While this suffers from SIMD divergence too, this regex is far more likely to match quickly in a line and exit the thread(all occurences of letter 'y' will match apart from just Lydia).
+(Also this result verifies the claim that Perl performs increasingly worse when the dataset size increases)

-#### Inferences
+#### Result Analysis
 The biggest observation from all the testcases we ran is that the performance is extremely input dependent.
+The relative performance observed will dependent on how uniform the different lines in the file are, how often the pattern occurs and the size of the dataset.
+These results suggest that while QuickMatch performs better than its baseline serial implementatiion, it does not outperform the CPU egrep solution in spite of exploiting parallellism.
+This encouraged us to look deeper into the break up of the QuickMatch execution time using NVProf and instrumentation.

+The following graph shows the break up of execution times for QuickMatch for the testcases mentioned above.
+We can clearly see that most of the time is spent in CudaMalloc.
+CudaMalloc is known to take a constant overhead of over 200ms on its first call.
+We can exclude the time taken in the first CudaMalloc from our performance measurements.

+The graph below shows speedup of each implemenentation with respect to the baseline optimized( C -O3) serial NFA implementation.
+QuickMatch performs on an average ~7x better than egrep and on an average ~30x better than the serial implementation.